jeffreyabecker/arduino-pico/docs/freertos.rst

 In particular, the ``LittleFS`` and ``SDFS`` libraries can not be called from different threads.
 Do all ``File`` operations from a single thread or else undefined behavior (aka strange crashes or data corruption) can occur.
+With the ``LittleFS`` library, you can enable thread safety by defining ``LFS_THREADSAFE`` in your build process to enable threadsafety.
+This will add a mutex to the ``LittleFS`` implementation and use it to protect all calls into the library.
+This will allow you to call ``LittleFS`` from multiple threads without worrying about data corruption, but it will also add some overhead to each call.

 More Information
 ----------------